uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 -------------

-A table :term:`builder` is a concept that associated with particular :ref:`table` type and is used on data-preparation and data-processing stages
+A table :term:`builder` is a concept that associated with particular :ref:`table` type and is used on data preparation and data processing stages
 for:

 - Iterative (in general case) construction of a :ref:`table` from